hirehike/hirehike/README.md

 ### Hi there 👋

-Welcome to the official GitHub repository of Hirehike, Inc.
+Welcome to the official GitHub repository of Hirehike Corporation.

 We create software for your brand.
 Make your computer experience smarter, faster, and more personalized with our products and services.